Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: INFERENCE LEARNING FRAMEWORK

-Following the anatomical background presented in Sec.~\ref{sec:ab} we argue that one can infer finger-pressing events in domains such as piano playing or keyboard typing given ultrasound images.
-However, as we will demonstrate empirically in Sec~\ref{sec:exps}, it is important to consider a \emph{sequence} of ultrasound images that allows to also exploit the dynamics, improving the learning capabilities.
-To this end, we assume to be given a sequence of $k$ ultrasound images corresponding to $k$ timestamps and wish to use them to predict which finger was pressed for each of the $k$ timestamps.
-The rest of this section formalizes this supervised-learning problem.
+In this section, we introduce the necessary notation and formally define our inference problem.
+We assume to be given a sequence of~$k$ US images corresponding to~$k$ timestamps and wish to use them to predict which finger was pressed for each timestamp~$k$.